-The Public-Private Partnership approach will lead to a fully-funded, self-sustaining Network that will serve public safety for the future.
-This business model is built upon the efficient use of resources, infrastructure, cost-saving synergies, and incentives, including:

-- FirstNet provides 20 MHz of spectrum and \$6.5 billion in initial funding to the partnership; and in return AT&T will deploy and operate a nationwide high-speed broadband network for public safety over 25 years. - AT&T will spend about \$40 billion over the life of the contract to build, operate, deploy, and maintain the Network, and together with FirstNet will help to ensure the Network evolves with the needs of public safety and advances in technology. - AT&T can use FirstNet's spectrum when it is not being used by public safety for other, commercial purposes.
-The company will prioritize first responders over any other commercial users on the Network. - FirstNet will oversee this contract to ensure it delivers innovation, technology and customer care.
+- The Public-Private Partnership approach will lead to a fullyfunded, self-sustaining Network with a business model is built upon the efficient use of resources, infrastructure, cost-saving synergies, and incentives, including: - FirstNet provides 20 MHz of spectrum and \$6.5 billion in initial funding to the partnership; and in return AT&T will deploy and operate a nationwide high-speed broadband network for public safety over 25 years. - AT&T will spend about \$40 billion over the life of the contract to build, operate, deploy, and maintain the Network, and together with FirstNet will help to ensure the Network evolves with the needs of public safety and advances in technology.